duncsully/nubbins/readme.md

 ### React / Preact / Haunted

 A `useNubbin` hook is provided for each of these libraries.
-It operates much the same way as the `useState` hook, returning a tuple with the current value of the nubbin as the first item and the setter for the nubbin as the second item.
+It operates much the same way as the `useState` hook, returning a tuple with the current value of the nubbin as the first item and, if not computed, the setter for the nubbin as the second item.

 ```typescript
 import { countNubbin } from './countNubbin'